Skip to main content

 Mark’s daughter Madeline was captain of the lightweight women’s rowing team at Princeton University, was a member of the United States under 23 National Team, and has coached rowing at Stanford University, The Ohio State University, and was head coach at Boston University.
 Mark lives in Belgrade, Montana with his wife Kris.

-Jack Newell begins his first season at Notre Dame in the fall of 2024.
-Jack started rowing as a Freshman at LaSalle College High School in Philadelphia, PA in the spring of 2009.
+Jack Newell joined the Notre Dame men’s team in the fall of 2024.
+He started rowing as a freshman at LaSalle College High School in Philadelphia in the spring of 2009.
 Jack then went on to row at the University of Dayton, where he graduated in 2016.
-After graduation, Jack coached at his alma mater for 3 years, assuming the role of Head Coach for the 2018-19 season.
-Jack then went on to be an Assistant Coach at Vanderbilt University for two years from 2019-2021.
-Most recently, he spent three years as the Head Coach of the men’s team at Clemson University.
-Jack looks forward to upholding the competitiveness and traditions of Notre Dame Men’s Rowing.
+After graduation, Jack coached at his alma mater for 3 years, assuming the role of head coach for the 2018-19 season.
+Jack then went on to be an assistant coach at Vanderbilt University for two years from 2019-2021.
+Most recently, he spent three years as the head coach of the men’s team at Clemson University.